awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 # Sending instance logs to CloudWatch Logs \(CloudWatch agent\)<a name="monitoring-cloudwatch-agent"></a>

-You can configure and use the Amazon CloudWatch agent to collect metrics and logs from your instances instead of using SSM Agent for these tasks\.
+You can configure and use the Amazon CloudWatch agent to collect metrics and logs from your instances instead of using AWS Systems Manager Agent \(SSM Agent\) for these tasks\.
 The CloudWatch agent enables you to gather more metrics on EC2 instances than are available using SSM Agent\.
 In addition, you can gather metrics from on\-premises servers using the CloudWatch agent\.

 You can also store agent configuration settings in the Systems Manager Parameter Store for use with the CloudWatch agent\.
+Parameter Store is a capability of AWS Systems Manager\.

 **Note**
 Currently, AWS Systems Manager supports migrating from SSM Agent to the CloudWatch agent for collecting logs and metrics on 64\-bit versions of Windows only\.
 For information about setting up the CloudWatch agent on other operating systems, and for complete information about using the CloudWatch agent, see [Collect metrics from Amazon Elastic Compute Cloud instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *[Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)*\.